decentraland/adr/content/ADR-200-raycast-sdk-component.md

   uint32 entity_id = 7;
 }

-// RaycastQueryType indicates whether the ray should stop on the first collition, or continue. enum RaycastQueryType {
+// RaycastQueryType indicates whether the ray should stop on the first collition,
+// or continue until the max_distance is reached enum RaycastQueryType {
   RQT_HIT_FIRST = 0;
   RQT_QUERY_ALL = 1;